ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 job_config = bigquery.LoadJobConfig()
 ```

-This creates a DataFrame (df) containing a single example record (json_example) representing data to be loaded into BigQuery.
+The following code snippet creates a DataFrame (df) containing a single example record (json_example) representing data to be loaded into BigQuery.
 This record includes fields like 'company_name', 'company_number', 'company_status', etc. It then converts date fields ('date_of_creation' and 'published_at') in the DataFrame to datetime objects using pd.to_datetime() to ensure compatibility with BigQuery's date format.

 ```python
 json_example = {'company_name': 'CONSULTANCY, PROJECT AND INTERIM MANAGEMENT SERVICES LTD', 'company_number': '13255037', 'company_status': 'active', 'date_of_creation': '2021-03-09', 'postal_code': 'PE6 0RP', 'published_at': '2024-03-23T18:37:03'}